Germany score twice in three minutes to beat Northern Ireland 3-1

 With the score level at 1-1, a tap-in by substitute Nadiem Amiri in the 69th minute and a free kick from Florian Wirtz made sure of Germany's first win in Group A.

-The hosts were under pressure to deliver in front of a home crowd following three consecutive defeats in their last three international matches.
+Germany were under pressure to deliver in front of a home crowd following three consecutive defeats.

 Despite having 78 per cent possession in the first half, they were unable to create any meaningful chances after Serge Gnabry had put them in the driving seat in the seventh minute, chipping the ball over the keeper after breaking clear.